wuzhengy/TAU/README.md

       * Wiring Transaction
       * Identity annoucement
    * Messages on peer hash chain
-      * Private message between two peers, content can be encrypted by receiver's public key.
+      * Private message between two peers, content is encrypted by receiver's public key.
-        * only peers belong one community can send messages.
+        * only peers belong to a community can exchange messages.
+   * Decentralized blacklist - easy to blacklist an address from client
 - Dashboard:  Data * Kb/s
   - Wifi only: on/off, default is ON.
-    - if "Wifi only" turn to Off, ask for how long: 30 minutes/ 1 hour(default)/ 3 hours
+    - if "Wifi only" turn to Off, ask for how long: 30 minutes(default) / 1 hour / 3 hours
   - Internal config:
     - Charging ON: wake lock ON.
     - Charging OFF: wake lock OFF. random wake up between 1..WakeUpTime
     - Internet OFF: wake lock OFF. random wake up between 1..WakeUpTime
-- Chains prebuilt: TAUcoin chain: provides place to publish new community.
-App will read TAUcoin chain for app operation such as bootstrap DHT node.
+- Chains prebuilt: TAUcoin chain: provides place to publish news and ads.
+App will read TAUcoin chain for app operation config such as bootstrap DHT node.
 - Find engine: app internal search for name and content
-- TAU dev might provide DHT search engine: centralized engine to find new community and links.
+- TAU dev might provide centralized DHT search engine: centralized engine to find new community and links.
 ---
 ## Persistence
 1. Chains  map[ChainID] config;
 2. CurrentBlockRoot    map[ChainID]; // the map holding the recent blocks
 3. MutableRange    map[ChainID]uInt  // blocks in the mutable range is subject to change any time
-4. Peers       map[ChainID]map[TAUpk]config;// for chains, when discovery new TAU peers, adding here with config info.
+4. Peers       map[ChainID]map[TAUpk]config; // for chains, when discovery new TAU peers, adding here with config info.
 5. SelfTxsPool         map[ChainID]map[TxHASH]config
 6. ImmutablePointBlock    map[ChainID] uInt
-7. VotesCountingPointBlock   map[ChainID] uInt

 ## Data flow: StateDB, BlocksDB and DHT
   - statedb is the local database holding account power and balance